Are you a beginner at sewing? You might find it important to hold the pieces together before final machine stitching.

 Although, you can still baste with hand and with the sewing machine.
 But most people find it easier to baste with hand in challenging areas such as zippers, sleeves, and other difficult spots.

 Do you know you will still need to remove the basting stitch after the final stitching?
 Well, to avoid the hassle, what you can do is to baste 1/8th inches over or under the final stitching.
-So, basting stitch will not be an issue when you plan to remove them.
+So, basting stitches will not be an issue when you plan to remove them.

 How Do You Baste on a Sewing Machine?

-Machine baste is less time consuming and a lot faster.
+Machine baste is less time-consuming and a lot faster.
 So, if you are looking for an easy and quick fix to baste, you know you can use the sewing machine.